 An IRA, or Individual Retirement Account, is a tax-advantaged retirement savings vehicle.
-Holders of an IRA retirement account may contribute a set amount of money to it each year — the maximum yearly contribution in recent years has been the lesser of 100% of earned income or $6000 for individuals under the age of 50.
-For individuals over the age of 50, the maximum contribution to an IRA is the lesser of 100% of earned income or $7000.
+Holders of an IRA retirement account may contribute a set amount of money to it each year-the maximum yearly contribution in recent years has been the lesser of 100% of eamed income or $8000 for individuals under the age of 50.
+For Individuals over the age of 50, the maximum contribution to an IRA is the lesser of 100% of earned income or $7000.
 These amounts may change so make sure to reconfirm this information with your tax advisor.

-Many types of IRAs exist, and the type that best suits an individual is dependent on that individual’s age and how much money is needed to retire.
+Many types of IRAs exist, and the type that best suits an individual is dependent on that individual’s age and now much money is needed to retire.

 Traditional IRA – contributions to a Traditional IRA are often tax-deductible, meaning that the money that is contributed is done so before tax is deducted.
 Earnings and transactions on assets held within a Traditional IRA are not taxed, and the money that is withdrawn from a Traditional IRA at retirement is taxed as income.